byuflowlab/vawt-wake-model/README.md

 The complete data set of the wake vorticity calculations used to produce this model is available to access at: https://figshare.com/articles/Parameterized_Wake_Model/2059947

+## Referencing the Model

+To reference any part of this repository, use the reference of the paper found on http://flow.byu.edu/publications/ entitled "Parameterized Vertical-Axis Wind Turbine Wake Model Using CFD Vorticity Data" under Conference Publications.